-Net cash flows used in financing activities totaled \$17.6 million during the year ended December 31, 2010 compared to net cash flows used of \$14.1 million during the same period in 2009.
-In the years ended December 31, 2010 and 2009, we used cash of \$18.6 million and \$15.0 million, respectively, to purchase shares of our common stock under the stock repurchase program.
-We also made payments to third-party financial institutions, primarily related to debt and capital leases totaling \$1.6 million during the years ended December 31, 2010 and 2009.
-During the years ended December 31, 2010 and 2009, we received proceeds of \$3.3 million and \$1.9 million, respectively, including corresponding excess tax benefits, from the exercises of stock options.
-We distributed \$1.2 million in cash to noncontrolling interests during the year ended December 31, 2010.
+During the year ended December 31, 2010, we made payments of \$18.6 million to repurchase our common stock.
+We also made payments to third-party institutions, primarily related to debt and capital leases, totaling \$1.6 million.
+We received proceeds of \$3.3 million, including corresponding excess tax benefits, from the exercises of stock options and \$1.1 million for the issuance of common stock under our 1999 Employee Stock Purchase Plan, as amended.